RobHaii/miniMips-Virtual-machine/README.md

 ```

-The virtual machine runs on an infinite loop of Fetch, Decode and Execute operations with the status flag  *_status_running* used as a flag for machine termination (Halting). code segment below demonstrates this:
+The virtual machine runs on an infinite loop of Fetch, Decode and Execute operations with the status flag  *_status_running* used as a flag for machine termination (Halting).
+Code segment below demonstrates this:

 ```C
 	...